ilsh1964/behafucha/behafucha_0.9.2/usr/share/doc/behafucha/README.md

 ## Remark:
    - Behafucha works only on Xorg
-   - Define a keyboard shortcut for Behafucha, then mark the text and press shortcut
+   - Define a keyboard shortcut for Behafucha, then mark the text and press the shortcut